historic-trails/website/citation-guide.md

-# Citation WPAGuide1998i
+# Citation Guide

-note: links to documents are provided wherever possible.
+Note: links to documents are provided wherever possible.
 Linking is good!

+Please only cite things that you actually use in your essay (i.e. things that will be footnoted).
+You don't need to include a website simply because you glanced at it while you were researching your site.

+However, citations are _really_ important.
+They're the best way to show someone how you did your research; if your bibliography looks weak, then your research looks weak.

 ### Website